-- The study area is the core business area within the city centre, which includes all commercial buildings in 33 census meshblocks between Quay Street and Wellesley Street, plus additional travel zones within 30 minutes walking distance from this area. - A census of more than 3220 businesses in the study area was carried out to estimate employment by industry at a fine geographic scale.
-12 - A pedestrian network was developed based on the existing road network in the study area. - 'Network analyst software' (an extension of ArcGIS 10.2.1) was run to estimate the travel time between each origin and destination point. - Pedestrian travel time matrices between buildings or model zones were created.
+- The study area is the core business area within the city centre, which includes all commercial buildings in 33 census meshblocks between Quay Street and Wellesley Street, plus additional travel zones within 30 minutes walking distance from this area. - A census of more than 3220 businesses in the study area was carried out to estimate employment by industry at a fine geographic scale. - A pedestrian network was developed based on the existing road network in the study area.
+This version of the report includes an update to the base network walking speeds and an update to the intersection delays. - 'Network analyst software' (an extension of ArcGIS 10.2.1) was run to estimate the travel time between each origin and destination point. - Pedestrian travel time matrices between buildings or model zones were created.